 The ability to sort out your elderly parents’ electricity or rescue your adult-children from cash flow problems of this sort, really adds value to Electric Ireland’s online portal, not to mention that if you’re in a rush and haven’t registered yet, the one-off top up option is a quick solution.

-You can find the link to register to top up, or arrange a once-off top up here on our contacts page.
+You can find the link to register to top up, or arrange a once-off top up, here on our Electric Ireland contact page.

 The first time you use your meter, or use any new top up gas card with it, you must insert the card into the meter prior to putting credit on it.
 Insert it into your meter for a minimum of 30 seconds with the gold chip facing towards the meter, and once the display no longer reads “Busy”, you can remove it and go top up your card at any of the outlets mentioned above.